to 6th District home page

 Summoned prospective jurors who have appeared at the courthouse for jury duty receive $10.00 a day for their service.
 Jurors living outside the city limits of the courthouse will be reimbursed for their mileage.
 Payment is made by the county around the first day of following month.

 What age disqualifies you as a juror?

-While there is a no law regarding the maximum age of jurors, the Fourth Judicial District will excuse jurors over the age of 75, if requested.
+While there is a no law regarding the maximum age of jurors, the Sixth Judicial District will excuse jurors over the age of 75, if requested.

 What if I have a disability?

 The Sixth Judicial District will accommodate anyone wishing to serve as a juror.
 You may also be excused, if you are disabled and jury service would create a hardship.

 How often will I have to serve as a juror?

 The Sixth Judicial District will not require you to serve more than once in a twelve month period.
 If you are summoned, as a juror, twice in a twelve month period, please indicate such on your questionnaire and the court will excuse you from jury service.

 Jury Duty is an important and hopefully, interesting service, you, as a citizen, is asked to perform.
 Jury service is a citizen's right and responsibility.
 It is a segment of the law that protects our fundamental rights.
 The District Court could not administer fair and efficient justice without your cooperation.